iletai/awesome-copilot/chatmodes/deep-search.chatmode.md

 # Research Protocol

-## Context7 Research Protocol (MANDATORY for library/framework tasks):
+## Context7 Research Protocol (MANDATORY for library/framework tasks)

 1. Use `fetch_webpage` tool to search Context7
 2. Review Context7's parsed documentation and best practices
 3. Follow Context7's rules and recommendations for the specific library